 Most of the natural lashes of monolid clients tend to grow downward as their heavier eyelids press the roots of natural eyelashes.
 Choosing the right curls for the downward angle eyelashes is very important.

 J curl is almost straight with a slight curl at the end.
 If you use straight curls like J curl for downward angle natural lashes, it will result in covering the eyes and make her eyes look smaller.

-Choose a stronger curl like C-curl or D-curl for monolid clients.
-They will give a satisfying lash lift and open-eye effect.
+Choose a stronger curl like C-curl or D-curl for on Asian eyes.

-L and L Plus curls can be used for monolids, and they will result in a nice chic, wide eye set.
+L and L Plus curls can be used for monolids, and they will result in a nice chic set.

 Many monolid eye clients will also have mongoloid folds.
 If a client has mongoloid folds, it will be harder for you to work on their inner corner lashes (because the lashes hide into the fold).

 In this case, use a taping method to lift the mongoloid fold to work on the inner corner of the eye.

 Instead of pulling the inner corner vertically with the tape, pull it along the lashline to lift the fold up more effectively.
 If you are pulling the inner corner lid from too far away, the taping will open your client’s eye, so work closely along the lashline.